Learn how to sew bias tape to finish edges on clothing and craft projects.

 I spent years of my sewing life hating bias tape.
 It was fiddly and took patience and attention to detail to sew it on correctly.
 And I never sewed it on correctly because I was trying to go fast.
 So instead of sewing in two passes, I’d sandwich it over the fabric edge and that just never turns out pretty.
 Unless you have the special presser foot for your machine, which I didn’t.
-But now that I’ve gotten older and more patient I’ve learned to love bias tape – the great garment detail it adds.
-Like on these Coastal Cargos (my pattern).
+But now that I’ve gotten older and more patient I’ve learned to love bias tape.
+It adds a great detail, like on these Coastal Cargos (my pattern).

-And of course you can’t get that kind of fabric in pre-packaged bias tape, so I’ve also learned to make my own, which I will show you today.
+And of course you can’t get that kind of fabric when you buy pre-packaged tape, so I’ve also learned to make my own, which I will show you today.

-I just got some of these Clover bias tips and I love how they help me quickly iron my cut strips into folded bias tape.
+I just got some of these Clover bias tips (affiliate link) and I love how they help me quickly iron my cut strips into folded bias binding.

-Bias tape tips are usually available in the quilting tools section of the fabric store and easy to find online.
+Bias tape makers like these are usually available in the quilting tools section of the fabric store and easy to find online.
 But now that I understand how they work, I got to thinking – what if you don’t have one?
 What if you need a non-standard size of bias tape?
-Well today I’m going to show you how to make a little jig out of supplies you already have at home to make your tape ironing easier, even if you don’t have one of the handy bias tape makers shown above.

 To make double fold tape you would first make single fold tape, then you fold the single fold in half and line up the edges and iron again.
 I don’t use a jig or a tip for this part, it’s not too hard to iron in one fold.

-Start by unfolding the tape and pinning it to the wrong side of the fabric with the raw edges even.
+Start by unfolding the tape and pinning it to the right side of the fabric with the raw edges even.
 Notice that one side of the tape when folded is wider than the other side.
 You want to pin the shallower side in this step.

-Sew right in the fold of the bias tape closest to the raw edge of the fabric.
+Sew in the fold of the bias tape closest to the raw edge of the fabric.

-Stitch very close to the edge of the tape.
+Stitch very close to the edge of the tape on the right side.